SATURDAY, APRIL 27

 A new TV show being developed by BRIC TV follows host Brian McCarthy on his journey to explore the unexpected and extraordinary worlds of disabled individuals who are overcoming adversity in their quest to live life to its fullest.
 Come watch an excerpt of the pilot episode and meet the creators and subjects of this exciting new show!

-In conjunction with The Portrait Is Political, a trio of exhibitions in the Gallery dedicated to contemporary portraiture, artists Jaishri Abichandani and Texas Isaiah, and curator Liz Collins, will discuss their approach to portraiture and the work included in the exhibitions.
+In conjunction with The Portrait Is Political, a trio of exhibitions in the Gallery dedicated to contemporary portraiture, artists Jaishri Abichandani and Texas Isaiah, and artist and curator Liz Collins, will discuss their approach to portraiture and the work included in the exhibitions.

 The Future Historical Society is a community storytelling project created by a multi-generational collective of Fort Greene neighbors, and led by artist Yazmany Arboleda.
 At businesses, churches, and parks throughout Fort Greene, personal histories of this community come to life through podcasts, performances, and visual installations created by FHS members.
 The stories illuminate untold histories of the neighborhood, while envisioning a more connected, interdependent future.
 Stop by the HQ to pick up your map, meet FHS members, and learn more about the groups' creative process.
 The Future Historical Society is commissioned by BRIC.
 To learn more, visit bricartsmedia.org/fhs.